 In looking at the first step of the test, the employer admitted at trial that the employee would have been awarded the company shares had he been employed during the notice period.
 Additionally, the employee’s letter of hire stated that upon termination the employee would receive “not less than six (6) months’ notice or compensation in lieu thereof”, and that “for greater clarity, the amount of equivalent compensation [would] be determined by reference to salary and bonuses” But the employer did not offer any compensation related to bonus pay, instead offering just 14 months of payment in lieu of salary.
 However, the Ontario Court of Appeal had already ruled in Taggart v.
 Canada Life Assurance Co.
 (2006), 50 C.C.P.B.
 163 (Ont.
 C.A.) that “where an employer terminates an employee without cause, the employer is liable for damages for breach of contract, measured by the loss of wages or salary and other benefits that would have been earned during the reasonable notice period”.

 In this case, the court ruled that while the shares would have been paid out after the notice period concluded, the shares were earned by the employee during the course of his employment and must be paid out.
 The court upheld the trial judge’s decision and dismissed the appeal.

-Arbesman Hamilton LLP advises both employees and employers in all matters of employment law.
+Lex Arbesman Legal advises both employees and employers in all matters of employment law.
 We can help employers draft contracts with policies aimed at avoiding confusion and litigation while also helping employees understand their rights and obligations.
 Contact us online or call us at 416-481-5604 to schedule your consultation today.